AviatrixSystems/Docs/HowTos/transitvpc_designs.rst

 If you are using AWS NAT Gateway as your egress control for Internet access, consider using Aviatrix FQDN to improve egress control.

 Aviatrix provides `L7 FQDN <http://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_ to whitelists and blacklists public sites that applications in a Spoke VPC need to make API calls.
 The function is embeded in the Aviatrix gateway.
-It is transparent to user instances and requires no agents or certs.
+It is transparent to user instances and requires no agents nor certs.

 |image5|